eloylp/goomerang/README.md

 }
 ```

 The client side package its quite symmetric with the server one.
-The client has also many configurable options, see
+The client has also multiple [available options](client/opts.go), Let's
-them [here](client/opts.go).
-Let's see a client example:
+see an example:

 ```go
 package main